Age-Related Macular Degeneration (AMD)

 Photodynamic laser therapy.
 Your doctor injects a light-sensitive drug – verteporfin (Visudyne) – into your bloodstream, and it’s absorbed by the abnormal blood vessels.
 Your doctor then shines a laser into your eye to trigger the medication to damage those blood vessels.

-Researchers are also studying experimental treatments for age-related macular degeneration.
+Researchers also are studying experimental treatments for age-related macular degeneration.
 They include:

 • Submacular surgery.
 This procedure removes abnormal blood vessels or blood.